 Infotainment, apps & sat nav

-The 10.25-inch infotainment screen mounted on the dashboard can be operated by touch, voice commands or the handily placed rotary dial in the centre console.
+The 10.25-inch infotainment screen mounted on the dashboard can be operated either by touch, voice commands or the handily placed rotary dial in the centre console.
 Either way, the system is slick and feels very responsive.
 It's simple to get to grips with and the graphics are particularly impressive, especially when using the detailed maps in the sat nav.
-Apple CarPlay is standard, but Android Auto has yet to appear on BMWs; it's said to be on the way later in 2020.
+Apple CarPlay is standard, but Android Auto has yet to appear on BMWs.

 In This Review

 - 1VerdictThe BMW X1 xDrive25e is a plug-in hybrid SUV that's faster and more refined than its non-electrified siblings

 - 2Range, MPG, CO2 & chargingThe BMW X1 plug-in hybrid is a match for its closest rivals when it comes to emissions, economy and electric range

 - 3Running costsCompany-car users and urban-based private buyers will make the most of the BMW X1 plug-in hybrid

 - 4Engines, drive & performanceGood to drive despite its extra weight, the X1 xDrive25e is the pick of the range for refinement and driver enjoyment

 - 5Interior & comfort - currently readingYou may have to pick a few option packs to get the kit you want, but the BMW X1 plug-in has a comfortable cabin and great infotainment